-

 Do I need training to become a dealer?

 Yes.
-South Carolina requires all prospective car dealers to attend an eight-hour pre-licensing course before they apply for their dealer license.
+South Carolina requires all prospective car dealers to attend pre-licensing course lasting 8 hours before they apply for their dealer license.
 For your convenience, the Carolina Independent Automobile Dealers Association (CIADA) offers this course year-round throughout the state.

 When, and how, do I renew my dealer license?

-You'll need to renew your dealer license each year.
-You'll complete the same Dealer Application you submitted to obtain your original license, but you'll check the renewal box located at the top of the application.
+You'll need to renew your dealer license each year with the South Carolina Department of Motor Vehicles (DMV).
+You'll complete the same Application for a Dealer or Wholesaler License (Form DLA-1) you submitted to obtain your original license, but you'll check the renewal box located at the top of the application.

-You'll also need to submit a Certification of Vehicles Sold, so keep a copy of this in your records and update regularly.
+You'll also need to submit a Certification of Vehicles Sold by Dealer (Form DLA-1C), so keep a copy of this in your records and update regularly.

 If there have been any changes in your business status―change of ownership, name or address, or if your license has expired past 90 days―you will need to schedule another appointment to have your business inspected before your renewal license can be issued.